Gerrit Rietveld Academie

 The Gerrit Rietveld Academie, also known as Rietveld School of Art & Design and Rietveld Academy, is an art academy in Amsterdam, Netherlands.
-The academy was founded in 1924 and offers programs in fine arts and design.
+It was founded in 1924 and offers programs in fine arts and design.

 History

-In 1924, the Instituut voor Kunstnijverheidsonderwijs (Institute for Arts and Crafts Education) was founded by merging three art schools.
+The Instituut voor Kunstnijverheidsonderwijs (Institute for Arts and Crafts Education) was founded by merging three art schools.

+In 1968, following the completion of the Rietveld Building, the school was renamed to Gerrit Rietveld Academie, in honor of Gerrit Rietveld.

-From 1939 to 1960, education was strongly influenced by the functionalist and socially critical ideas of De Stijl and the Bauhaus, partly due to the role of the socialist architect Mart Stam as director of education.
+From 1939 to 1960, the education provided was influenced by the functionalist and socially critical ideas of De Stijl and the Bauhaus, partly due to the role of the socialist architect Mart Stam as Director of Education.

-In 1966, the Rietveld Building designed by Gerrit Rietveld was completed.
-That year, the school was renamed to Gerrit Rietveld Academie, as a tribute to Gerrit Rietveld, who had died in 1964.

-Since the 1960s and especially the 1970s, the role and influence of autonomous visual art and individual expression have grown in importance.
-These influences, combined with a practical focus and a critical mindset, still determine a significant part of the academy's image.
+During the 1960s and 1970s, the school saw an increase in the role and influence of autonomous visual art and individual expression.
+These influences, combined with a practical focus and a critical mindset, are still a significant part of the academy's image.

-In 2003, the Benthem Crouwel Building designed by Benthem Crouwel Architects was completed.
+In 2003, the Benthem Crouwel Building, designed by Benthem Crouwel Architects, was completed.

-In 2019, the Fedlev Building designed Paulien Bremmer of the Fedlev collective and Hootsmans Architects was completed.
+In 2019, the Fedlev Building designed by Paulien Bremmer of the Fedlev collective and Hootsmans Architects was completed.

+Buildings

+The Rietveld Building

+The main building was designed by architect and furniture designer Gerrit Rietveld between 1950 and 1963 and completed in 1966.
+It is the largest of Gerrit Rietveld’s buildings.
+There was a long period of preparation between its commission and its completion, during which important developments took place in Rietveld’s way of designing.
+Gerrit Rietveld did not live to see the building’s completion, as he died while construction was still going on.
+The academy moved into the building in 1967.
+Much of the building was renovated in 2004.

+The Benthem Crouwel Building

+The second building was designed by Benthem Crouwel Architects and built in 2003 as an expansion of the Rietveld Academie.
+Studios can be found on the north side of this building, and offices in the south wing.
+Reception can be found on the ground floor.
+The south and east facades of the building are clad with 16,000 cast glass elements.

+FedLev building

+The third Rietveld Academie building links the existing buildings and the grounds in between, forming a single entity.
+It has been in full use since January 2019.
+The building houses, amongst others, the library, the robotics workshop, the wood workshop, several project spaces and the auditorium.
+The Sandberg Instituut occupies the first floor of the new building.